-In 2008 the AFL published The Australian Game of Football Since 1858 which examined the development and growth of the only game invented in Australia, its position within communities across every part of the country, and its great heroes and great moments.
+In 2008 the AFL published The Australian Game of Football Since 1858, which examined the development and growth of the game in Australia, its position within communities across every part of the country, and its great heroes and great moments as the leading sport that was invented here.

 That book covers all parts of the game across Australia, and it is not possible to be succinctly summarised here.